Winter of 2025–26 in Great Britain and Ireland

+Significant events in the 2025–26 winter in Great Britain and Ireland included a cold wave in November that brought heavy snowfall, another cold wave at the start of 2026 during which four people died at sea, and a windstorm in January that caused widespread damage and killed one person.

+Events

+November cold snap

-The British Isles are currently being struck by a cold wave, which begun on 17 November 2025 and has caused widespread disruption to infrastructure.
-According to the Met Office, the lowest temperature of the wave at -6.6 C was recorded during the early hours of 20 November at RAF Benson in Oxfordshire, England.
-At 11 a.m. on 20 November, a snow depth of 9 cm was recorded by the Met Office at Altnaharra and Loch Glascarnoch, both in the Scottish Highlands; a greater depth of 28 cm was unofficially recorded in Crymych, a village in Pembrokeshire, Wales.
+Between 17 and 21 November 2025, the British Isles were struck by a cold wave which caused widespread disruption to infrastructure.
+According to the Met Office, the lowest temperature of the wave at -12.6 C was recorded during the early hours of 21 November at Tomintoul in Moray, Scotland, which was the lowest temperature recorded on a November night in 15 years.
+At 11 a.m. on 20 November, a snow depth of 9 cm was recorded by the Met Office at two locations in the Scottish Highlands; a greater depth of 28 cm was unofficially recorded in Crymych, a village in Pembrokeshire, Wales.

-Meterology

 A persistent period of heavy rain from Storm Claudia, which brought severe flooding to some areas of the United Kingdom, was displaced by a high-pressure area moving in from the north that brought with it cold air.
 This area of cold air affected Scotland for a couple of days, leading to the country's first snowfall of the season in Inverness on 14 November as temperatures dropped to -5.8 C in Kinbrace.
 It then plunged southwards on 17 November, prompting the Met Office and UKHSA to issue a number of warnings relating to the forecasted freezing temperatures.
 Maximum temperatures were expected to drop by 8 C-change between 13 and 17 November.